For those new to the business of prepping, you can feel no small amount of intimidation from just how much info you need to learn just to have a clue!

 Shelter is the most important survival consideration right after oxygen.
 Exposure can kill you in hours if bad weather.

-- A good tent, appropriate for the size of your family or household.
+- A good tent, appropriate for the size of your family.

 Water is next in importance right after shelter.
 Dehydration and death by thirst will kill you in three days or so, and you’ll be delirious and incapacitated long before that when you cannot get water.